khudgins/documentation/on-premise/administration/console.rst

 primary data source.

 The expected time to run a backup of the console database can vary greatly.
-In enStratus deployments that have been running for a very long period of time, the backup may take between 2 and 5 minutes.
+In Enstratius deployments that have been running for a very long period of time, the backup may take between 2 and 5 minutes.

 The expected time to restore the console database can vary depending on the length of